jamtom97/tmux.conf/README.txt

-git clone this in ~ then mv tmux.conf/.tmux.conf ~ and mv tmux.conf/tmux-addons ~
+git clone in your home repository and then run install.sh so it'll put the config in the right location.
+You can then remove the folder afterwards.